 This is probably the main cause for hip pain in the over 50's.
-Symptoms can occur in younger people, especially if they have taken part in a lot of sporting activity.
-It can cause hip or lower back pain and stiffness and can end up affecting everyday activities.
-These symptoms are caused by the wearing away of the hip joint and the tightness of the muscles to protect it.
-Pain and stiffness can vary depending on the stage of arthritis.
+Symptoms can occur in younger people, especially if they have taken part in a lot of sporting activity and are caused by the wearing away of the hip joint and the tightness of the muscles to protect it.

 Greater Trochanteric Bursitis

 A fluid filled sac (a bursa) over the outside part of the hip, protects the tendon from rubbing on the bone underneath it.
 Sometimes this bursa can become inflamed, resulting in pain.

 Symptoms: The most common symptom is difficulty lying on the problematic side in bed.
 Pain can also be experienced when pressure is applied or from a movement such as walking.

 Treatment: Massage techniques to the surrounding muscles and the mobilisation of the hips and pelvis will help relieve symptoms.
 Strengthening exercises will also assist to help prevent reoccurrence once the problem has been resolved.

 Prognosis: With treatment, the majority of patients will take between 4-12 weeks to improve.